 - Let it dry for a full 24 hours before attempting to use it.

+Now that you know how to whittle a spear.
 You may also be interested in our post about How to Carve a Pencil.

 - Rabbet Plane vs Shoulder Plane: Which One to Choose? - May 3, 2023

 - Revive Your Surfaces with Orange Oil Cleaner for wood: A Comprehensive Guide - April 11, 2023